Lierganes (Cantabria), Spain September 2022 (Tour 6)

 Until quite recently Candas was a major fishing village on the Asturian coast.
 Villagers were whale fishing here as long ago as the 13th century and the village was the first in Asturias to salt, pickle and can fish.
 Indeed, as recently as the mid 20th century, there were 24 canning factories in what from here on in I will call a town (because I’ve just read that the place has a population of 6,500+).

-Fishing remains important, as is evidenced by the statues and murals across the town (they are nearly all concerned with fishing and the restaurants serve some of the best shellfish along the north coast of Spain) but, the fishing boats are largely gone from the town’s harbour and it is tourism where all the money now comes from.
+Fishing is still important, as is evidenced by the statues and murals across the town (they are nearly all concerned with fishing and the restaurants serve some of the best shellfish along the north coast of Spain), but the fishing boats are largely gone from the town’s harbour and it is tourism where the money now comes from.

-We parked up at a good campsite on the edge of the town.
-It is only a short walk along the promenade to the town.
+We parked up at a good campsite just a short walk along the promenade from the town centre.
 It was a weekend and the small beach was full of visitors taking advantage of the warm weather and mild sea.
-Almost everyone we met was Spanish and we rarely heard anything other than Spanish spoken throughout what became a 4-5 day stay.
+Almost everyone we met was Spanish and we rarely heard anything other than Spanish (or Asturian) spoken throughout what became a 4-5 day stay.

 My first walk into town took me along the promenade, the beach, the harbour and up on to Cape San Antonio to the Candas Lighthouse and then; down into the town for a beer or two.
 I identified a couple of decent looking restaurants by the harbour and thought to return in the evening with Vanya and the dogs.
 My first impressions of the town were not that positive; I think they were clouded by the high number of holidaymakers I had seen on the beach and around the harbour area.
 As it happened, I needn’t have been concerned.
 The people we met later in the restaurant were engaging and great fun and, besides, all the holidaymakers (other than us) seemed to disappear once the weekend was over.